 If you are referred to a debt collection agency you will incur additional costs and your credit rating may be affected.

 International student visa compliance

 If you are an international student and your enrolment is cancelled, your electronic Confirmation of Enrolment (CoE) will also be cancelled.
 This may affect your visa as you are required to have a current CoE to maintain a student visa.

 If your CoE is cancelled, you are in breach of your visa conditions.
 You should contact the Department of Home Affairs (DHA) immediately to find out what action you are required to take to ensure you remain legally in Australia.
 If you do not contact the DHA, your student visa may be cancelled.
 If your visa is cancelled your status will be considered unlawful and this may also affect any future visa applications.

-Commonwealth Assistance loan applicants
+Commonwealth Assistance fees explained

 Scholarship and international sponsored students

 It is your responsibility to make sure that the funds to cover your fees are paid into your student account prior to the due date for each charge, otherwise your fees will become overdue and the penalties outlined above will apply.

 If you are having trouble paying your fees, please consider what enrolment variation or other options are available to you.
 See Financial hardship for more information.